christophd/yaks-demo-camel-k/README.md

 This means that the testing tool is able to run your tests both as local tests and natively on Kubernetes.
 The framework is specifically designed to verify Serverless and Microservice applications and aims for integration testing with the application under test up and running in a production-like environment.

+The demo describes the steps to test a Camel K integration with YAKS both locally and on the Kubernetes platform.

 # Understanding the Camel K example